Load and Explore a Dataset

 print("Saved dataset to: data/iris.csv")

-Inspect the structure
+Inspect the dataset manually

 Before plotting or summarizing, inspect the shape and variable types.